-Similarly, in 2013 Topshop launched the first ever live streamed Fashion Show at London Fashion Week and engagaed with over 2 million users in over 100 countries at one time.
+Similarly, in 2013, Topshop launched the first ever live streamed Fashion Show at London Fashion Week and engaged with over 2 million users in over 100 countries at one time.

 Not only could users watch the fashion show live but they could instantly buy the Topshop clothing as and when the models wore it through a seamless interactive user face.
 Users were able to customise, for the first time items of clothing showcased in the show according to their own preferences and tastes.
 They were part of it, they were there!

 For me, absolutely.
 We as consumers today compare great experiences to great experiences.
 Why did we love that hotel so much, we do we continue to go back to that restaurant, why do we shop in the same one or two stores consistently and why do we tell everyone about these great experiences?

 As such, brands and marketers need to be thinking and focusing on experiences rather than competitors, its not enough anymore to be better than your competitors you need to the the best at everything!

 I will leave you with this, "People don't buy what you did, they buy why you did it."
 Simon Sinek.